Principal Body System: Nervous

 Definition: Brain, spinal cord, nerves and sense organs, i.e. the eyes and ears.

 * This page is about helping our horses towards a calmer state due to a temporary issue or during positive desensitisation.
 For an ongoing, chronic stressed state, see our Stress page.

 The equine calmer industry is huge.
 You just have to look at all the shelves of supposed 'calmers' at your local feed-merchants or tack shops, all claiming to be the best cure-all to manage every terror our horses experience, or to calm them in advance of a situation we think they won’t cope with.

 It’s hardly surprising – with half a ton of stressed horse in reactive mode, leaping in every direction with four potential weapons of mass destruction in one kick, it’s no wonder we turn to something, anything, to quell our horses’ fears and hopefully keep us safe alongside them.

-Short term tension is all part of the horses' natural defense system to a perceived threat - his instincts as a flight animal are telling him to be defensive, to run - fast - now!
+Short term tension is all part of the equine's natural defense system to a perceived threat - his instincts as a flight animal are telling him to be defensive, to run - fast - now!